The Best Types of Japanese Alcohol You Need to Try

 Photo by takeph/Shutterstock

-A couple of hours drive west of Tokyo and you'll come to Yamanashi Prefecture, famous for offering some of the country's most delicious fruits.
-Yamanashi is also known as Japan's wine region, with the Kofu basin being the birthplace of Japanese wine making.
-The area is known for Koshu, a grape native to Japan used to make white wines along with Muscat Bailey-A, another local grape used for red wines in the region.
-While Japanese wine hasn't had a similar surge of popularity as Japanese whiskey, the region of Yamanashi has had a long history for wine-making and you'll find some surprisingly decent vineyards there.
+A couple of hours’ drive west of Tokyo, Yamanashi Prefecture is celebrated for its delicious fruits and is also known as Japan's wine region, with the Kofu basin being the birthplace of Japanese winemaking.
+This area is famous for its Koshu grape, a native variety used to create white wines, along with Muscat Bailey-A, another local grape that produces red wines.
+While Japanese wine hasn't experienced the same surge in popularity as Japanese whiskey, Yamanashi boasts a long history of winemaking, and you'll find some surprisingly good vineyards in this picturesque region.

 RELATED ARTICLES